top of page

 I have chosen to title my work in both Chahta Anumpa (the Choctaw language) and English to emphasize that there are answers to this question that come from within Indigenous communities, answers that are imposed by settler colonial society, and answers that arise from their interplay.

-I identify six key aspects of Native identity in the U.S. context: enrollment status, tribal ethnic kinship, Native racialization in settler colonial society, intertribal Indian panethnicity, and Indigenous nationhood.
+I identify five key aspects of Native identity in the U.S. context: enrollment status, tribal ethnic kinship, Native racialization in settler colonial society, intertribal Indian panethnicity, and Indigenous nationhood.
 Rather than discrete categories, these ways of being Native are mutually interdependent, porous, contextual, and continuously in flux—understanding each is a part of understanding the others.
 They often encompass different populations.
 Most importantly, I ground these senses of Nativeness in (or confront their opposition to) Native American relational social ontologies of kinship with the land.

 My Research Interests